 Competitive Interest Rates

-There are smaller banks and credit unions out there that offer higher interest rates than both Tangerine and PC Financial, but their service typically isn't as convenient.
-Tangerine's rates are typically as good as or better than PC Financial.
+There are smaller banks and credit unions out there that offer higher interest rates than both Tangerine and Simplii Financial, but their service typically isn't as convenient.
+Tangerine's rates are typically as good as or better than Simplii Financial.

 A few years ago, the big banks didn't come anywhere close on savings account rates but they were eventually forced to stop bleeding people completely dry when they started losing customers in droves to virtual banks due to their much higher interest rates.
 Fortunately, rates are still higher with Tangerine, but the margin is much smaller than it used to be.